deanwampler/Contract4J5/contract4j5/README.txt

 On Windows systems, Unzip the zip file to an appropriate location.

 You will need Java 5, AspectJ 5, Jakarta Commons Jexl 1.0, and Commons Logging (required by Jexl) to use Contract4J5.
-If you build Contract4J yourself, you will also need JUnit.
-If you build the Spring Framework example, which shows how to configure Contract4J using Spring, you will need v1.2.5 or later of Spring.
+If you build Contract4J5 yourself, you will also need JUnit.
+If you build the Spring Framework example, which shows how to configure Contract4J5 using Spring, you will need v1.2.5 or later of Spring.

 You can use the installed "contract4j5.jar" file as is.
-If you want to rebuild Contract4J, use the ant driver script "build.sh" or "build.bat", edit the file and change the environment variable definitions to point to appropriate locations for your environment.
+If you want to rebuild Contract4J5, use the ant driver script "build.sh" or "build.bat", edit the corresponding "env.sh" or "env.bat" file and change the environment variable definitions as appropriate for your environment.
 Or, you can define the appropriate environment variables in your environment and use the build.xml ant script directly.

-To use Contract4J in your own projects, add the jar to your class path and add a binary weaving step to your build, if you are not already using the AspectJ "ajc" compiler to compile your Java and AspectJ sources.
+To use Contract4J5 in your projects, begin by adding the jar to your class path.
+If you are not already using the AspectJ "ajc" compiler to compile your Java and AspectJ sources, then add a binary weaving step to your build or modify the way you invoke test runs to use load-time weaving.

 To see how to do a binary weaving step, consult the Ant build files in the distribution, in particular, the "test" target and dependencies.
 The "compile.test" target uses javac to compile the JUnit test code.
-The "project-test.jar" target uses ajc to do binary weaving, where the compiled class files are read by ajc, aspects are woven into them (the "aspectpath" option to ajc) and the contract4j5-test.jar file is output.
+The "project-test.jar" target uses ajc to do binary weaving, where the compiled class files are read by ajc, aspects are woven into them (note the "aspectpath" option to ajc) and the contract4j5-test.jar file is output.
 The ant/targets.xml defines the "binaryWeaveTemplate" used for this process.

+To see what the ajc command does, invoke ant with the option
+	  -Dbuild.compiler.verbose=true
-To see the ajc command in action, invoke ant with the option -Dbuild.compiler.verbose=true which will cause ajc to print the command-line options used.
-Look for the output that is part of the compile.test target.
+which will cause ajc to print the command-line options used.
+Look for the output that is part of the "compile.test" target.
 This output may be easier to understand than trying to understand the ant files!

 The distribution has the following structure.
-In the "contract4j5" directory, you will find the following:
+In the "Contract4J5" directory, you will find the following:

 README.txt - This file
-LICENSE.txt - The Apache 2 license file for Contract4J
+LICENSE.txt - The Apache 2 license file for Contract4J5
 build.sh - Unix/Linux build driver script.
 Sets "home" variables where the tools are found.
 Edit to taste. build.bat - Windows build driver script.
 Also sets "home" variables...